Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of Sustainability with Blockchain

 \subsubsection{Pruning}

 This technique selectively removes data from the blockchain to help improve performance efficiency~\cite{ABDELHAMID10.1145/3579375.3579420}.
 Abdelhamid \textit{et al.}~\cite{ABDELHAMID10.1145/3579375.3579420} specified three types of pruning techniques: (1) Simple block pruning $-$ where only UTXO remains in the blocks; (2) State-based synchronisation $-$ where only a snapshot of the blockchain UTXO which is temporary is used; and (3) Balance-based synchronisation, where none of the UTXO transactions are tracked before deleting and only the existing accounts and their balances are left.
 Xu \textit{et al.}~\cite{XU10034838} have defined a more efficient data structure named MRK-Tree that allows for efficient pruning of blocks and experiments to deduce the solution's viability.
+Huang \textit{et al.}~\cite{HUANG10431727} have realised a large amount of time is being used to synchronise full nodes on the blockchain to improve bootstrapping time further while maintaining the security of data, Huang \textit{et al.} have used a dynamic pruning technique based on features extracted from the blockchain metadata.